The Story of Baltic Cable

 2020

-The 70% rule in force
+The 70 percent rule in force

 According to Art.
 16 (8) of the Electricity Regulation (EU) 2019/943, Transmission System Operators are required to ensure that at least 70% of the transmission capacity is offered for cross-zonal trade, while respecting operational security limits.
 Being a TSO that is only operating the HVDC interconnector, Baltic Cable itself has a technical availability of >95% and thus no structural congestion hindering the fulfilment of the 70% rule.